Skip to main content

 How many students can take part at once?+

-Our Beginner and Intermediate STEMbotics workshops accommodate up to 60 students per session when working in teams of three.
+Our Intermediate STEMbotics workshop accommodates up to 60 students per session when working in teams of three.
 For smaller groups, students work in pairs for a more in-depth experience.
 We can run multiple sessions throughout the day on a rotation basis, meaning an entire year group of 200+ students can take part in a single day.

 Are your workshops suitable for open day demonstrations?+